chemistzombie/chemistzombie.github.io/_posts/2019-05-12-interrupting-pseudocylindrical-maps.md

 <center><a href="https://3.bp.blogspot.com/-BEVrKvwN4Ic/XNcK3vkyNGI/AAAAAAAAAcM/00Lw6Jtm8bUupN0ioY66Rig7tLVaV1nTgCLcBGAs/s0/azimeqdgoode.png"><img src="https://3.bp.blogspot.com/-BEVrKvwN4Ic/XNcK3vkyNGI/AAAAAAAAAcM/00Lw6Jtm8bUupN0ioY66Rig7tLVaV1nTgCLcBGAs/s640/azimeqdgoode.png"></a><br />An interrupted azimuthal equidistant projection with Goode interruption pattern.</center>

 ## Polyconic projections
-Polyconic projections can be interrupted and might look somewhat similar to azimuthal projections in certain cases.
+Polyconic projections can be interrupted and might slightly resemble the interrupted azimuthal equidistant projection in certain cases.
 It also suffers from extreme stretching on regions farther from the center.
 An advantage of interrupted polyconic projections over the azimuthal projections is that the regions near the central meridian of such projections usually have little to no distortions—a trait found on the sinusoidal projection—which allow for creation of minimum error gore maps suitable for making globes.
 The American polyconic is an example of a projection having such traits.

 <center><a href="https://3.bp.blogspot.com/-t2ZzActvobY/XNcJkBHWwVI/AAAAAAAAAcA/0mxhIH36F3sSEY-0L7BS_cKkBqLt8nMpQCLcBGAs/s0/polyconic-goode.png"><img src="https://3.bp.blogspot.com/-t2ZzActvobY/XNcJkBHWwVI/AAAAAAAAAcA/0mxhIH36F3sSEY-0L7BS_cKkBqLt8nMpQCLcBGAs/s640/polyconic-goode.png"></a><br />An interrupted American Polyconic projection, with Goode interruption pattern.
 Notice the severe distortions along the eastern hemisphere and the extreme stretching of the northern portions of Borneo, Sumatra and Celebes.</center>

+Other examples of interrupted polyconic projections are presented below.

+### Maurer SNo.
+160 "Apparent Globular"
+The Maurer Apparent Globular projection is one of the three polyconic projections presented by Hans Maurer.
+Unlike the American Polyconic projection, the Apparent Globular projection can be used to map the entire world without introducing severe distortions.

+### Canters W20
+The Canters W20 projection is a polyconic projection introduced by Frank Canters in 2002.